 Your tourist guide will likely tell you to visit the Plaza Mayor, Puerta del Sol, Gran Vía or the Santiago Bernabeu football stadium.
 And it is right – these are all beautiful places full of history.
 But Madrid has so much more to offer.
 How about discovering some of the city’s many hidden squares surrounded by beautiful architecture or stunning vistas?
 Or going for cañas (beers) and tapas in a different bar each evening?
 Oh and do make sure to befriend a local and get an invite to a party, because the madrileños know how to throw a good one.
 The city’s residents are called gatos, or cats, for a reason: they’re real night animals!

 Here are some of my must-do’s when in Madrid:

 - Get a taste of local life in Madrid’s different barrios

 - Soak up Spanish history in a world class museum (for free!)

 - Discover Madrid’s greener side

 After such an overdose of art, it’s time to get some vitamin D and top up your tan in one of Madrid’s beautiful parks.
 The most famous is El Parque del Buen Retiro – or simply Retiro – Madrid’s version of Central Park.
-This vast green space filled with monuments, sculptures, lakes and funky trees was once part of the royal gardens but is now a huge public park in the heart of the city.
+This vast green space filled with monuments, sculptures, lakes and beautiful trees was once part of the royal gardens but is now a huge public park in the heart of the city.
 Look out for the stunning Crystal Palace when you’re there!

 One of Madrid’s most famous green spaces is actually not outdoors, but inside a train station.
 Yes, you heard that right.
 Atocha is the city’s biggest railway station and its former grand departure hall has been converted into a vast indoor tropical garden, with turtles and all!
 It’s a great space that’s definitely worth checking out.